imtiazpy/Qtec-ecom-test/README.md

 5. Open your web browser and access the project at [http://localhost:8000](http://localhost:8000).

-6. (Optional) To populate the database with initial data, open another terminal or command prompt and run the following commands:
+6. (Optional) To populate the database with initial data, open another terminal or command prompt and run the following commands.
+You must strictly follow the order in which these commands are executed:

 - Categories and Brands: